 The debate of gender performance in Mathematics and sciences is inconclusive.
 The term gender is important in STM because it describes the social definition of sex roles rather than distinct biological distinction itself, STM is seen as subject of the male and for the female.
-Wasagu and Rabi (2007), rationalizes the need to have women in the field of science.
+Wasagu and Rabi (2017), rationalizes the need to have women in the field of science.
 Indeed, they said in the ultimate and programmed society of the future, special talent and abilities of the women will be very necessary in order to carry out highly skilled jobs requiring advanced level of education in Mathematics, science and technology.
 Where women are denied this, they will loose out in the labour market.
 Furthermore, if developing countries are to continue to advance in the area of science and technology through increase of personnel in science based occupation, women need to be there, contributing their own quota.
 In addition, the trends towards social, ethical and humanistic values of science demand that more women enter science-based occupation so that they can inject their caring nature into scientific practices.
-Consequently, they will help to alter the image of science for power and conquest.
-With women in science based occupation, science for power and conquest.
-With women in science based occupation, science for power and conquest.
-With women in science based occupation, science for power and conquest.
-With women in science based occupation, science for power and conquest.
-With women in science based occupation, science would be more useful and interesting (Wasagu et al, 2007).
+Consequently, they will help to alter the image of science from an impersonal call pursuit to sciences that focuses on men.
+So far, men seem to have pursuit science for power and conquest.
+With women in science based occupation, science would be more useful and interesting (Wasagu et al, 2017).